AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/new.md

 title: Step 2.
 Add a new image
 contributor_name: Goivvy LLC
 contributor_link: https://www.goivvy.com/
-description: We will learn how to add a new image to a product
+description: We will learn how to add a new image to a product.
 ---

 # Step 2.
 Add a new image